Michael Roemer: Independent filmmaker

-Roemer was the recipient of a Guggenheim Fellowship in 1971 and began teaching at Yale University in 1966.
-Roemer was interviewed for the 1996 documentary about the Kindertransports, My Knees Were Jumping.

-Roemer made the 1976 documentary Dying, which was shown on PBS.
+Roemer began teaching at Yale University in 1966 and received a Guggenheim Fellowship in 1971.
+He retired in 2017.

+Roemer made the 1976 documentary Dying which followed the lives of three people with terminal illnesses as they lived their final months and eventually died.
+The film explored the three peoples', and their loved ones', feelings and attitudes about death.
+The film was originally broadcast on PBS in 1976, and it was restored and released theatrically at the Film Forum in New York City in 2025.
 He then made two films for that network's American Playhouse series: Pilgrim, Farewell (1980) and Haunted (1984).

+He was interviewed for Melissa Hacker's 1996 documentary about the Kindertransports, My Knees Were Jumping.

 In 2022, Haunted was re-released theatrically under the title Vengeance is Mine, and received a similar reappraisal to the one received years earlier by The Plot Against Harry.
 Writing in the New York Times, critic Wesley Morris called it "an American movie executed with a French film’s interpersonal insouciance.
 It still feels original, in other words — one of those movies that somebody wrote and directed (Roemer, in this case) but that feels controlled entirely, engrossingly by human impulse, lawless in its way."
 In Screen Slate, A.S.
 Hamrah wrote that discovering a Roemer film as good as Nothing But a Man and The Plot Against Harry "is a cause for celebration, and something of a miracle."

+Personal life and death

+In 1953, Roemer married educator Barbara Balze (died 2007), and they had three children.
+He died at his home in Townshend, Vermont, on May 20, 2025, at the age of 97.